Next Level (Aespa song): Promotion and live performances

 On May 20, 2021, Aespa unveiled their first performance stage of "Next Level" at the group's official YouTube channel.
 For the performance, choreography by Kiel Tutin, Jojo Gomez, Rozalin, Lee Ba-da, Jeon Yeo-jin, Redlic, and Rian was commissioned.
 On May 21, the group released a choreography confirmation video of the song on which Lee Soo-man personally confirmed the choreography movement and camera walking of the visual.
 The group subsequently uploaded their second and third performance stages at their official channel on May 25 and 27.
 On June 20, the group released a company version dance practice for the song.
 To commemorate the launch of Kakao Games' new battle royale game, Eternal Return, it released a special celebratory performance video of the song on July 22.
 It also featured a stage with an introduction to the worldview and the atmosphere of the game, with the song being considered the original soundtrack of the game.

 On May 28, 2021, Aespa had their first music show performance on Music Bank.
 As part of "Next Level's" promotions, the song was also performed live during their promotion week on Inkigayo, M Countdown, and Show!
 Music Core.
 On June 25, the group appeared on the Music Bank First Half Special where they performed the single.
-The group performed the song at the 27th Dream Concert held at the Seoul World Cup Stadium in Sangam-dong, Seoul on June 26, where they also performed "Black Mamba".
 During the group's attendance at the Second World Cultural Industry Forum (WCIF), the group performed the single along with "Black Mamba" and "Forever" on a stage combing AR and XR technologies.
 On August 12, the group performed the song as well as "Black Mamba" at the Korea on Stage - Namwon Gwanghallu, hosted by the Cultural Heritage Administration and organized by the Korea Foundation and the Korean Broadcasting System (KBS).
 On September 25, the single along with "Black Mamba" was performed at the 2021 INK Incheon K-pop Concert.
 As part of the group's collaboration with League of Legends: Wild Rift, they performed the song at the opening stage of Wild Rift SEA Championship Grand Finals presented by ESL Mobile Challenge Finals on October 3.
 The group performed the song at the 2021 Changwon K-pop World Festival with the performance held on the outdoor stages of Changwon and South Korea's landmarks.
 For the 2021 UN Day Celebration New York Culture Performance, the group performed the song and an orchestra version of "Black Mamba".
 On November 14, the group performed the song along with "Black Mamba" and "Savage" for the 2021 World K-pop Concert held by the Ministry of Culture, Sports and Tourism and the Korea Foundation for International Cultural Exchange at the Korea International Exhibition Center (KINTEX).